valchau/Pewlett-Hackard-Analysis/README.md

 Schema A schema is a blueprint or architecture of how data will look.
 It is a description of the actual construction of the database, an all-encompassing term that refers to the collective of tables, columns, triggers, relationships, key constraints, functions and procedures.
 Schemas are important for designig database management systems (DBMS) or relational database management systems (RDBMS).

 Results
-1. The list of retiring employees
+1. The list of supposedly retiring employees based on birthdates etween 1952 - 1955.
+I wonder what happened to employees with earlier birthdates.

 The table includes employee number, first name, last name, title, from-date and to-date.
-The query returns 133,776 rows.
 The table displays a list of employees who is going to retire in the next few years.
 The list is long and extensive, yet at-a-glance analysis gives us some insights about the query.
 Some employees appear more than once due to change of title during their career at Pewlett-Hackard.